Disney’s Flying Fish Review

 The expert travel advisors at Glass Slipper Concierge® will work with you to create the perfectly planned Disney trip of a lifetime, making sure nothing is left to chance.
 Please submit an online consultation request to begin.

 Cara Goldsbury is the author of The Luxury Guide to Disney Vacations and The Luxury Guide to Walt Disney World Resort.
 She is Chief Executive Concierge at Glass Slipper Concierge®, a travel agency specializing in selling Disney vacations, and has appeared as a leading Disney expert on two Travel Channel specials, Disney Splurge! and Disney Royalty.
-She has also been cited numerous times in national news articles, in such notable publications as Forbes Traveler, as an expert on the Walt Disney World® Resort.
+She has also been cited numerous times in national news articles, in such notable publications as the New York Times and Forbes Traveler, as an expert on the Walt Disney World® Resort.
 Visit her Luxury Travel & Life blog at CaraGoldsbury.com.

 There are no comments for this entry yet.
 Be the first!